Rail transport in Poland

-The Polish railways network consists of around 18,807 km of track as of 2019, of which 12149 km is electrified.
-National electrification system is 3 kV DC.
+The Polish railways network consists of around 18,807 km of track as of 2023, of which 12149 km is electrified.
+The national electrification system runs at 3 kV DC.

 Poland is a member of the International Union of Railways (UIC), its UIC Country Code is 51.

 Rail services are operated by a range of public and private rail operators.
-The nationally owned PKP Group operates the majority of rail services.
-In addition to PKP owned companies, there are a number of private cargo operators, as well as a number of independent passenger operators, owned predominantly by Voivodeship provincial governments.
+The state-owned PKP Group operates the majority of rail services.
+In addition to PKP owned companies, there are a number of private cargo operators, as well as a number of independent passenger operators, with the latter owned predominantly by Voivodeship provincial governments.

 Overview

 The vast majority of the network was built before World War II by various railway companies, including by the German Deutsche Reichsbahn and by the Russian Imperial State Railways, and a minor component was built from 1946 onwards by the Communist authorities of the Polish People's Republic.
 During the invasion of Poland at the beginning of World War II the Polish railway network was crippled by the Luftwaffe bombing campaign.
 Due to the average age of the network and lack of maintenance, many sections are limited to speeds below 160 km/h even on trunk lines.
 2,813 km allow 160 km/h or more.

 Since Poland's entry into the European Union in 2004, major financing has been made available by European financing institutions to improve both the Polish rail network and the rolling stock fleet.
 Up to June 2014, the European Investment Bank had provided loans totalling €1.9 billion for rail modernization projects in Poland.
-An additional €578 million had been provided through December 2013 to modernize 70 percent of PKP Intercity rolling stock.
-The €665 million purchase of twenty Alstom Pendolino high-speed trains delivered in 2014 was financed in part by €342 million from the European Investment Bank.
+An additional €578 million had been provided through December 2013 to modernize 70% of PKP Intercity rolling stock.
+The €665 million purchase of 20 Alstom Pendolino high-speed trains delivered in 2014 was financed in part by €342 million from the European Investment Bank.